From Here to Eternity: Live

-From Here to Eternity: Live is a live album by English punk rock band The Clash.
-It was released on 4 October 1999 through Epic Records.
-The songs were recorded at different shows.
-Some of the recordings featured also appear in the film Rude Boy.
+From Here to Eternity: Live is a live album by English punk rock band the Clash, released on 4 October 1999 through Epic Records.
+The album's songs were selected from various Clash concerts recorded between 1977 and 1982.
+Some of the recordings featured also appear in the film Rude Boy (1980).
 "London's Burning", "What's My Name" and "I Fought the Law" were instrumentally overdubbed to repair some technical deficiencies of the original live recording.

+The album comprises 17 songs, with a further two songs released as iTunes bonus tracks.